• Skip to primary navigation

 Six containers of colorful shaving cream sit on a table in colors yellow, green, purple, pink, orange, and blue.
 Inside of each container are small plastic animal figurines.

-How do you clean this up?
+How do you clean shaving cream sensory play up?

 Shaving cream is used year-round in our preschool, and clean-up is far less intimidating than it may look!